 The length, texture and style of your dog’s coat is a huge factor in how often you should wash your dog.
 The American Kennel Club has tons of expert grooming tips for every breed.
 It’s worth checking out, because many people assume a short coat calls for less grooming.
 Not so!
 For instance, a bearded collie’s long hair must be brushed regularly with different types of combs; a hairless Chinese crested dog needs a weekly bath; a Boston terrier requires only the occasional bath but frequent brushing.
 Which brings us to our next question…

-6. How often are you brushing your dog’s coat?
+How often should you brush your dog’s coat?

 Getting rid of tangles and knots in long coats should happen way more often than baths.
 Many breeds benefit from weekly, if not daily, brushing sessions.
 This is a great way to get rid of dust, leaves and anything else your pup may have picked up outside or around the house.